mahdi-shafiei/STAT-4830/section/2/notes.md

 ### LU Factorization

-> **Why This Matters**
-> Imagine this scenario:
+Imagine this scenario:
-> - You've just computed optimal weights for 1000 houses
+- You've just computed optimal weights for 1000 houses
-> - Then 100 new houses sell, with different prices
+- Then 100 new houses sell, with different prices
-> - Market conditions shift existing home values
+- Market conditions shift existing home values
-> - Seasonal patterns affect current listings
+- Seasonal patterns affect current listings

->
-> Each change means new optimal weights.
+Each change means new optimal weights.
 Can we avoid redoing all our work?

 #### From Elimination to Factorization: A Key Insight